MomentsLD/moments/docs/dfe.rst

 =====================
 .. jupyter-kernel:: python3

-By Aaron Ragsdale.
+By Aaron Ragsdale, Nov 2020.

-The distribution of fitness effects (DFE) for new mutations describes is a fundamental parameter in evolutionary biology.
-Very roughly, most new mutations across the genome are effectively neutral or deleterious, with a small fraction being beneficial (e.g. [Eyre-Walker]_, [Boyko]_).
+The distribution of fitness effects (DFE) for new mutations describes is a fundamental parameter in evolutionary biology - it determines the fixation probability of new functional mutations, the strength of background selection, and the genetic architecture of traits and disease.

+Very roughly, most new mutations across the genome are effectively neutral or deleterious, with a small fraction being beneficial (e.g. [Keightley]_, [Boyko]_).
-In coding regions, the average selection coefficient for a new mutation will depend on its functional effect: we typically assume synonymous (or silent) mutations are effectively neutral (though this is a tenuous assumption!), nonsynonymous (or missense) mutations are more deleterious on average, and loss of function (or nonsense) mutations are often very damaging.
-We can learn about the DFE in each of these categories by studying the number of mutations in each category and their SFS.
+In coding regions, the average selection coefficient for a new mutation depends on its functional effect: we typically assume synonymous (or silent) mutations are effectively neutral (though this may be a tenuous assumption!), missense (or nonsynonymous) mutations are more deleterious on average, and loss of function (or nonsense) mutations are often very damaging.
+We can learn about the DFE in each of these categories by studying the distributions allele frequencies for variants in each class.

 ****
 Data
 ****

 Let's first look at the data we'll be working with.
+Here, I used sing-population data from the Mende from Sierre Leone (MSL) from the 1000 Genomes Project [1000G]_.
 In :numref:`all_data`, I plotted the unfolded SFS for three classes of mutations in coding regions genome-wise.
-Here, I used the data from the Mende from Sierre Leone (MSL) from the 1000 Genomes Project [1000G]_.
 We can see that the missense variants are skewed to lower frequencies than synonymous variants, on average, and loss-of-function (LOF) variants are skewed to even lower frequencies.

-It's difficult to see judge the skew of the SFS based on SFS counts, since the total mutational target for each mutation class differs (:numref:`mutation_rates`).
-On the right panel of the plot, we can see that of all LOF variants observed in the MSL population, roughly 50% of them are singletons; compare that to synonymous variants, of which less than 30% are singletons.
+It can be difficult to judge the skew of the SFS based on SFS counts, since the total mutational target for each mutation class differs (:numref:`mutation_rates`).
+In the right panel of the plot, we can see that of all LOF variants observed in the MSL population, roughly 50% of them are singletons; compare that to synonymous variants, of which less than 30% are singletons.